yucombinator/uwguide/restaurants.md

 * **Loloan Lobby Bar**: Really good south asian food (Indonesia, Singapore, etc).
 Authentic food, but fancier.
 Definitely a good candidate for a dressed-up meal, where a dress shirt and casual black dress doesn’t stand out - but going in just a t-shirt and jeans is also common.
 It’s quite the interesting dynamic there.
 Definitely get a cocktail.

-* **Quik Sandwiches** - in Uptown it's faster food and a little pricey but really great
+* **Quik Sandwiches**: in Uptown it's faster food and a little pricey but really great

+* **Watami**: sushi, newly re-opening in Uptown, used to be good before they closed

 * **Lou Dawg's** - In Uptown Waterloo, Southern BBQ place.
 Try the "Big Dawg Beef Crunch Wrap".